markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 following spreadsheet, all the `7`s are indistinguishable: the value appears in three cells, but none of them is different than any other one.
 They are exchangeable.
-Consider money: even though the various 10 EUR bills are different "objects" (as exemplified by their unique serial numbers), to you, they are all the same.
+Consider money: even though the various 10 EUR bills are different "objects" (indentified by their unique serial numbers), to you, they are all the same.
 10 EUR are 10 EUR.

 ![](BasicValues/SheetWithValues.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A30b901aa-108c-498c-8b66-53a1d073f208%28chapter01_values%29%2F2522748330433039816)